itw2000/twitter-source-analysis/README.md

 Tweet Analysis
 =======================

 A set scripts for collecting, wrangling, cleaning, and analysis.
-This is all done on top of a Mongo database which is iniated and collects data from the Twitter streaming API via Twython.
+This is all done on top of a MongoDB database which is iniated and collects data from the Twitter streaming API via Twython.
 Requires most python science packages (numpy, scipy, scikit-learn).

 ####Collect_store.py
-Includes the functions to sample the Twitter streaming API and move those tweets into a defined mongoDB collection Tweets.
+Includes the functions to sample the Twitter streaming API and move those tweets into a defined MongoDB collection Tweets.
 It also includes another Twitter API call function which takes a users screenname as the argument and fills a collection with info on that users friend.

 ####Data_analyze.py